Read what our staff have to say about working at Rossie…

 A typical day is busy!
 There’s always something to do – preparing meals for our young people and staff, as well as lunches for VIP visitors, board meetings, training sessions, and visits from families or special events.

 My career has accelerated since I started.
 I’ve been able to learn everything from scratch from prep to stock-take.
 I was concerned that I would have little time to learn basic skills, as I know how busy a kitchen can be.
 When I started I realised it was different here.
 Yes, we are busy all the time, but I was able to take the time learn the basics, which has helped me to be a year ahead of my study schedule!
 I can now confidently take calls, plan menus with my own ideas and make important decisions.
-A personal achievement for me is that I can now make soup.
+A major achievement for me is being shortlisted for the SME National Business Awards for the ‘Apprentice of the Year’ category!
+I just can’t believe it.
+Another personal achievement for me is that I can now make soup.
 Before I started here, I couldn’t make a bowl of soup.
 Now I’ve realised there are a million different soups out there!

 Before I came to Rossie, I was under the impression that Rossie was “the bad boy’s school”.
 Once I got here and learned that the young people who live here are here to receive care and a safe place to gain their education, I knew I wanted to do my very best to provide them and our staff and visitors with a good meal.
 Our staff and young people think with their stomachs after all!